-At Ohio Hospital for Psychiatry, we understand the very unique challenge that self-harm can inflict upon a person’s life.
-We offer a program that is tailored to meet those unique needs so that men and women can overcome this devastating impulse.
+At Ohio Hospital for Psychiatry, a leading hospital for self-harm in Columbus, we understand the very unique challenge that self-harm can inflict upon a person’s life.
+We offer treatment that is tailored to meet those unique needs so that men and women can overcome this devastating impulse.
 Located in Columbus, Ohio, we are a free-standing behavioral and mental health hospital designed to treat individuals suffering from a variety of mental illnesses and substance addictions.
 We are here to provide you with the help that you need and deserve.

 Helping a Love One or Family Member Get Treatment